lexahl/text-regurgitation/README.md

 ░█─── ░█▀▀▀ ░█─▄▄ 　 ░█░█░█ ░█─ ─░█── ░█▀▀█ 　 ░█░█░█ ░█─── ─░█── ░█▀▄─ \
 ░█▄▄█ ░█─── ░█▄▄█ 　 ░█▄▀▄█ ▄█▄ ─░█── ░█─░█ 　 ░█──▀█ ░█▄▄█ ─░█── ░█─░█

+CGF (Context-Free Grammar) refers to a sytem that represents all possible strings in a given formal language.
 ### Abstract and Conclusion
 * context free grammar
 * https://www.nltk.org/